Visiting the Sachsenhausen concentration camp memorial and museums in Oranienburg on a day trip is easy by train, bus

 Right in front of the guard tower was the Appellplatz (roll call area) with gallows in the back and to the right part of the boots testing track where prisoners were forced march for hours to test new military boots.

 White outlines mark the foundations of former barracks – most buildings here are copies.
 The site was only partly preserved once the East German regime decided in 1961 to erect a memorial to the anti-fascist struggle here with a very skewed view of history.

 The security system near the wall was reconstructed in 1961.
 Prisoners were shot without warning if entering this neutral death zone.
 To prevent suicides, guards aimed mostly for the legs.

 To the right are two reconstructed barracks: 38 has exhibitions on Jewish prisoners and 39 shows everyday life in the camp.
 The adjacent prison building is original and was used by the Gestapo and SS for punishments and torture.
-The cells have several memorials for foreign resistance fighters and soldier who died in the camp.
+The cells have several memorials for foreign resistance fighters and soldiers who died in the camp.